bparanj/crystal/electronics/experiments/queue/slow-quick-cap.md

      \tau_{discharge} = R_{discharge} \cdot C
      \]

-3. Diode Role:
-   - A diode ensures the capacitor uses separate paths for charging and discharging by directing the current flow.
+A diode ensures the capacitor uses separate paths for charging and discharging by directing the current flow.

 ### Experiment